cgibsonmm/debugging/README.md

 ![That moment when your code works](images/tonystark.jpg)

-Next, we will get some practice putting these tools to use
+Next, we will get some practice putting these tools to use!

 ## Additional Resources